pfeinsper/21b-indago-rfid-conformance-tester/docs-src/firmware.md

 [/main/fpga/software/rfid_test/helpers/functions/rfid.c](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/software/rfid_test/helpers/functions/rfid.c)

-The RFID code comes first in use inside the main, because it stores the functions that set all the needed parameters to the test to be launched.
-Such as functions that set the time parameters, functions that help with mask translations and the ones that check if an answer received is a valid command.
-They are all described below:
+The RFID code's first appearance is in the main code, because it stores the functions that set all the needed parameters so that the test can be launched.
+Some of these functions set the time parameters, others are designed to interpreting the mask of the package, and the last few ones check if the answer received is a valid command.
+They are all described in the code block below:

 #### RFID functions